 A boy has practiced the bamboo flute hour by hour, embedding the finger patterns into his brain circuitry, but signals sometimes get mixed.
 When he awakens in the night, still half-asleep, his fingers move spontaneously, as if on the holes of his flute.
 From the disassociation of the boy alone in the night playing an non-existent flute, one might expect Basho to follow with more loneliness and disassociation – but that is NOT what he does.
-He expands the flute theme to two brothers, one older and one younger, who have practiced together for years, sitting in seiza, proper sitting position, beside each other, so their knees line up.
+He expands the flute theme to two brothers, one older and one younger, who have practiced together for years, sitting in proper sitting position, beside each other, so their knees line up.
 The harmony between two flutes played by boys sharing the same genes, same home, same upbringing, comes from the same deep mind as the unconscious finger movements.
-Instead of dwelling on the existential loneliness, Basho affirms the solidarity of brotherhood, the succession of skill and knowledge from older to younger; he does this in a completely physical way, through the interweaving tones of two bamboo flutes and the two pair of knees lined up in formal position.
+Instead of dwelling on the existential loneliness, Basho affirms the solidarity of brotherhood, the succession of skill and knowledge from older to younger; he does this in a completely physical way, through the interweaving tones of two bamboo flutes and the two pair of knees lined up in formal sitting position.

 While the young women of the village transplanted rice-seedlings to the paddy mud, they sang songs to the kamisama with ancient melodies

-Rice produces more harvest per seed than other grains: The rice tax was rent paid to the daimyo owner of this province, 40 - 60% of the rice taken each year right after harvest.
+Rice produces more harvest per seed than other grains: The rice tax was rent paid to the daimyo owner of this province: 40 - 60% of the rice taken each year right after harvest.
 During harvest, the “Master” skims off some wealth to use for his private pleasure.
-The woman works hour after hour in the hot, bug-infested fields so the man can enjoy being with a woman who never works in the hot, bug-infested fields.
+The women works hour after hour in the hot, bug-infested fields so the man can enjoy being with a woman who never works in the hot, bug-infested fields.

-Before rice entered the country, taro was a stable food of peasants in Japan (as well as throughout Southeast Asia and the Pacific Islands; in Hawaiin, the tuber kalo, the ingredient for poi).
+Before rice entered the country, taro was a stable food of peasants in Japan (as well as throughout Southeast Asia and the Pacific Islands; in Hawaii, the tuber kalo, the ingredient for poi).
 The song, “Washing Taro,” found in a 1578 songbook, is far older than Basho.

 Women washing taro in the river begin with a simple counting rhythm, similar to “one-potato, two-potato…” but also meaning “Does he have a mistress in the Capital and which one of us wll he prefer?”
 Taro are traditionally harvested on the day of the harvest moon, the 15th of the 8th Moon.
 ‘Round’ refers to the shape of taro, of the full moon, and of certain parts of a woman’s body: “Tiny taro are preferred.”